-- 1.4.5.1 Guide comments on planning applications; - 1.4.5.2 Negotiate with landowners and stakeholders to achieve the best possible outcomes for the community, based on our stated Purpose and Vision; - 1.4.5.3 Direct financial resources for the Parish in a structured way and lobby CBC to support villagers' wishes and aspirations.
+1.4.5.1 Guide comments on planning applications;

+1.4.5.2 Negotiate with landowners and stakeholders to achieve the best possible outcomes for the community, based on our stated Purpose and Vision;

-8 CB/22/01804/OUT
+1.4.5.3 Direct financial resources for the Parish, such as Community Infrastructure Levy (CIL) and 'Section 106' funding, to support villagers' wishes and aspirations.

-- 1.4.6 The Parish Council will monitor and report on the implementation of the BLCNP after a period of two years.
-Review to cover: - 1.4.6.1 Planning application approvals and rejections, at both Parish and County level, to ensure that the BLCNP is being considered when applications are presented; - 1.4.6.2 Review Planning Officer reports, as appropriate for the type of application decided, to ensure that the BLCNP is considered, particularly where an application is refused at Parish level, but approved at County level; - 1.4.6.3 What progress is being made on the implementation of the policies in the Plan; - 1.4.6.4 What financial contributions available to the community are being targeted towards identified plans and projects; - 1.4.6.5 The plan does not unnecessarily restrict growth; - 1.4.6.6 The Plan remains based on the most up-to-date information e.g., outcomes from the consultations for the new CBLP 'Creating Great Places to Live'9 and from standalone consultations such as the 'Rural Local Cycling and Walking Infrastructure Plans (LCWIPs) Engagement' and that may require modifications to the BLCNP. - 1.4.7 At the end of the review, the Parish Council will then decide whether the Plan should be formally reviewed and if so, will ensure that residents and stakeholders engage in any update of that Plan. - 1.4.8 After the initial two-year review, the Parish Council will determine the frequency of subsequent reviews.
+1.4.6 The Parish Council will monitor and report on the implementation of the BLCNP after a period of two years.
+Review to cover:

+1.4.6.1 Planning application approvals and rejections, at both Parish and County level, to ensure that the BLCNP is being considered when applications are presented;

+1.4.6.2 Review Planning Officer reports, as appropriate for the type of application decided, to ensure that the BLCNP is considered, particularly where an application is refused at Parish level, but approved at County level;

+1.4.6.3 What progress is being made on the implementation of the policies in the Plan;

+1.4.6.4 What financial contributions available to the community are being targeted towards identified plans and projects;

+1.4.6.5 The plan does not unnecessarily restrict growth;

+1.4.6.6 The Plan remains based on the most up-to-date information e.g., outcomes from the consultations for the new CBLP 2015-2035 'Creating Great Places to Live' and from standalone consultations such as the 'Rural Local Cycling and Walking Infrastructure Plans (LCWIPs) Engagement' and that may require modifications to the BLCNP.

+&lt;sup>9 Section 106 of the Town and Country Planning Act 1990

-9 New Local Plan - Creating Great Places to Live.
+&lt;sup>10 New Local Plan - Creating Great Places to Live.